Softnet-Free/softnet-java/docs/service-platform-events/interface-service-event-listener.md

 The <span class="method">onHostnameChanged</span> event handler is invoked when the service hostname is changed by the owner on the site management panel.

 And the last handler, <span class="method">onPersistenceFailed</span>, intercepts error notifications raised by the service persistence component.
-The detailed guidance on service persistence is given in the chapter "[Application Events]({{ site.baseurl }}{% link docs/application-events/index.md %})".
+The detailed guidance on service persistence is given in the chapter "[Pub/Sub Events]({{ site.baseurl }}{% link docs/pub-sub-events/index.md %})".

 ---
 #### TABLE OF CONTENTS